 Therefore, as long as we allow the Holy Spirit to teach us, to guide us, and to convict us, we are not guilty of committing the unpardonable sin.
 But if we refuse His ministry in our hearts, then we start in the path of committing the unpardonable sin.

-Blasphemy against the Holy Spirit is therefore a constant resisting of the love of God’s Spirit to the point of not being able to hear His voice, as well as not caring about getting right with God.
+Therefore, blasphemy against the Holy Spirit is a constant resisting of the love of God’s Spirit to the point of not being able to hear His voice, as well as not caring about getting right with God.
 The conscience becomes hardened (1 Timothy 4:2).
 This is the “grieving away” of the Holy Spirit.
 “Grieve not the Holy Spirit, wherewith you are sealed” (Ephesians 4:30).

 Eventually, a person loses the desire to repent, and therefore cannot be saved.
 It is for this sin that a person cannot be forgiven, because he has rejected the Spirit that convicts of sin (John 16:8).
 So, if you still feel convicted of sin and have the desire to repent, then you have not committed the unpardonable sin.

-Any sin is forgiven if you ask for forgiveness with a repentant heart.
+Any sin is forgiven if you ask for forgiveness with a repentant heart (1 John 1:9).
 But when you refuse God’s repeated calls, then you are slowly refusing the work of the Holy Spirit and thus you will be blaspheming His Name.
 It is clear from your letter that you have not committed the unpardonable sin.
-So rest in God and take hold of His promises and do not lose heart or get discouraged.
-Claim the Lord promises of salvation in faith and He will put you at ease.
+So, rest in God and take hold of His promises and do not lose heart or get discouraged.
+Claim the Lord’s promises of salvation in faith, walk in His path, and He will put you at ease.

 In His service,